martinarrieta/go-dump/README.md

    --dry-run                  Just calculate the number of chaunks per table and display it.
 Default [false] --execute                  Execute the dump.
 Default [false] --debug                    Display debug information.
+Default [false] --quiet                    Do not display INFO messages during the process.
 Default [false] --version                  Display version and exit.
 Default [false] --lock-tables              Lock tables to get consistent backup.
 Default [true] --channel-buffer-size      Task channel buffer size.
 Default [1000] --chunk-size               Chunk size to get the rows.
 Default [1000] --tables-without-uniquekey Action to have with tables without any primary or unique key.
 Valid actions are: 'error', 'single-chunk'.
 Default [error]
    --threads                  Number of threads to use.
-Default [1]
+Default [1] --compress                 Enable compression to the output files.
+Default [false] --compress-level           Compression level from 1 (best speed) to 9 (best compression).
+Default [1] --consistent               Get a consistent backup.
+Default [true] --isolation-level          Isolation level to use.
+If you need a consitent backup, leave the default 'REPEATABLE READ', other options READ COMMITTED, READ UNCOMMITTED and SERIALIZABLE.
+Default [REPEATABLE READ]
+   --ini-file                 INI file to read the configuration options.

 # MySQL options:
    --mysql-user               MySQL user name.
 Default [root]